JaneLin-0409/ImageProcessing/README.md

 # ImageProcessing
-1.using LBS to hide information
+1.make Binary and grayscale images by colorful image 2.using LBS to hide information
-2.to be continued
+3.to be continued